pskowronek/epaper-clock-and-more/README.md

 This project enhances the original project to support Waveshare 2.7inch displays with red dye (BWR) and adds the following additional features:
 - gauges for current traffic drive times for two configured destinations (thanks to [Google Maps API](https://developers.google.com/maps/documentation/))
 - gauge for air quality index (AQI) of home location (thanks to [Airly.eu API](http://developer.airly.eu/))
-- weather gauge may display:
+- weather gauge can display:
+  - current temperature + weather status icon plus forecast: daily min/max temperatures (thanks to [OpenWeather API](https://openweathermap.org))
-  - alerts issued by governmental authorities - it works for the EU, US & Canada (thanks to [DarkSky.net API](https://darksky.net/dev/docs))
+  - ~~alerts issued by governmental authorities - it works for the EU, US & Canada (thanks to [DarkSky.net API](https://darksky.net/dev/docs))~~ DarkSky is being phased out - see below
-  - warning about storms in defined vicinity (thanks to [DarkSky.net API](https://darksky.net/dev/docs))
+  - ~~warning about storms in defined vicinity (thanks to [DarkSky.net API](https://darksky.net/dev/docs))~~
 - buttons support to display detailed information about: weather, air quality, traffic and system information (on supported devices, i.e. 2.7inch HUT with switches)
 - font with relaxed license already included in the project